 Start by preheating your oven to 350 F and line a muffin tin with parchment paper liners.

-1. Blend eggs and cottage cheese: Add eggs, cottage cheese, salt and pepper to a blender or food processor and blend until smooth.
+1. Blend: Add eggs, cottage cheese, salt and pepper to a blender or food processor and blend until smooth.

 2. Add herbs and veggies: Add basil and give your blender a few shakes, so it’s evenly distributed through the mixture.
 This is also where you add any other add-ins.